lootup-team/nestjs-core/README.md

 ## Quick note about AsyncLocalStorage and Continuation Passing Style

 Continuation passing style can bring a lot of complexity to systems.
 Although it is safe to use this method to share data accross layers and components, it should be done with caution.
-It is very easy to lose track of what data is being stored in the context, therefore business related data should never be passed around using this technique.
-On the other hand, this feature can serve metadata usecases with great easy and power.
+It is very easy to lose track of what data is being stored in the context and even introduce bugs or leaks.

 ### Potential Use Cases:

-- Tracking Execution Context (share a traceId thorugh the request)
+- Tracking Execution Context (share a traceId through the request lifecycle)
-- Managing Database Transactions
+- Automatically Managing Database Transactions
+- Tracking tenant shard id

 ## License